d-blocks/d-blocks-core/docs/pages/user_guidelines.md

 # User Guidelines

-Welcome to the **User Guidelines** section for Debbie, the core utility of the D-Blocks framework.
+Welcome to the **User Guidelines** section for Debbie, the core utility of the d-blocks framework.
 This section provides detailed instructions on how to work with Debbie efficiently, ensuring best practices for managing database code under version control.

 Below are the available sections: